Effects of the coronavirus on customers who are in Finland

 If you are staying in Finland with a valid visa, contact the Police.
 The Police provide answers regarding the extension of visas.
 For further information, visit the website of the Finnish police.

-Apply for a temporary residence permit on the basis of restrictions due to the coronavirus pandemic, if:
+Apply for a temporary residence permit or an extended permit on the basis of restrictions due to the coronavirus pandemic, if:

 - the police cannot extend the validity of your visa;